bapanrajbanshi9625-cell/Dojo-Walker/README.md

 flutter build apk --release

-For smaller architecture-specific APKs:
+For architecture-specific APKs:

 flutter build apk --split-per-abi --release

+---

 🔐 Security

-Firebase Security Rules should restrict access to authenticated users and ensure that Walker and Owner data can only be accessed according to the application's authorization requirements.
+Firebase Security Rules should restrict access to authenticated users and ensure that Walker, Owner, Walk Request, Live Walk and History data can only be accessed according to the application's authorization requirements.

-Never commit private keys, passwords, API secrets, or other sensitive credentials to GitHub.
+Never commit:

+- Private keys
+- Passwords
+- API secrets
+- Service-account credentials
+- Other sensitive credentials

+to GitHub.

+---

 📌 Project Status

 🚧 Dojo Walker is currently under active development and testing.

-Features and database structures may change during development.
+The application architecture, UI, Firebase structure and walk lifecycle may continue to evolve during development.

+---

 👨‍💻 Developer